Introduction

 \label{fig:SIR_PN_general} Petri Net representation of the SIR model, modelling the Infection transition as a general transition.

-Petri Net representation of the SIR model, modelling the Infection transition as a general transition.
+Petri Net representation of the SIR model, modelling the Infection transition with an external function and the additional parameter as FromList.

-Then, we have to properly define a C++ function implementing the specific behavior of the transition and save it, for instance in a file named transition.cpp, which has to be structured as follow:
+Then, we have to properly define a C++ function implementing the specific behavior of the transition and save it, for instance in a file named transition.cpp, which has to be structured as follows:

 double InfectionFunction(double *Value,